lfresard/blood_rnaseq_rare_disease_paper/pipeline.md

 # 5. Highlight candidate genes
-This last step consists in scrolling through candidates obtained both using expression outlier and splicing outlier information
+The last step consists in combining candidate genes obtained for splicing and expression using * our most stringent filters*.
-We recommend to use the most stringent filters as they show the best results at highlighting the causal gene in our analysis.
 This most stringent filter consist in filtering the expression/splicing outliers for genes:
 * with deleterious rare variants nearby
 * that are phenotypically relevant